 Water resistance: Splash resistant

 The gold case with its dramatically oversized lugs contrasts well against the black colored dial.
 The numbers circling the dial are also very large and presented in a variety of colors.
 This treatment is strongly reminiscent of offerings from Franck Muller.

 The window that pierces the caseback allows a view of the U8060’s movement.
 While this mechanism is fairly run of the mill, it is always cool to watch a balance wheel whirling back and forth.

 The strap comes equipped with a silver buckle.
 This does not harmonize well with the gold sheen of the watch’s case.

 Over a seven-day period, the Winner U8060 gained five minutes.
 That works out to 43 seconds per day.
 While not particularly accurate, this figure is in line with similarly priced timepieces.

 The self-winding mechanism is substandard.
 Unless the wearer is very active, this watch will require winding every two to three days.

 In an effort to provide innovative styling, the crown was relocated to the twelve o’clock position.
 This is a treatment normally reserved for pocket watches.
-In this case, the strap interferes with wearer’s ability to wind the watch.
-It can be wound but, in doing so, inadvertent pressure might be applied against the stem to which the crown is attached.
+In this case, the strap interferes with the wearer’s ability to wind the watch.
+It can be wound, but in doing so, inadvertent pressure might be applied against the stem to which the crown is attached.
 This could eventually cause the stem to break.